 - Scan (scan through metrics every 30 sec)

-As you can see from the image below, it’s fairly basic but very easy to use.
+As you can see here, it’s fairly basic but very easy to use.
 You can also adjust the monitor for the optimal viewing angle.

 The monitor uses batteries to operate and turns off automatically after being inactive.